Motionlink views Future with Space storage

 “The other big advantage is that our storage works with our Space LTO tape archiving system which is fast and centralised on the network.
-We’ve used other backup systems but none are dedicated exclusively for media whereas the Space was actually designed for the BBC Archives and that is the exact type of use we want it for.
-The unit we bought has got four LTO drive bays and we’ve only populated it with one but soon we’ll have three drives so we can make AB copies, on-site and off-site copies, and one’s still free to be restoring at the same time.”
+We’ve used other backup systems but none are dedicated exclusively for media whereas the Space was actually designed for the BBC Archives and that is the exact type of use we want it for. populated it with one but soon we’ll have three drives so we can Interface Assists Staffing and New Platform Technologies.

 “We work with eight full-time staff including myself and often one person uses three or four machines to edit, render, or manage a project.
 Towards the end of each month we might have 20-30 hits on the Space at any one time or we’re hitting it very hard.
 I have tested the Space with one machine running 12 streams of HD on a Grass Valley Edius system in realtime, with effects, without a drop in frames and that didn’t affect anyone else working on the network.

 “It’s fast,” said Salinger.
 “Most of the time, it’s Windows or the limitations of the device you’re using more than the actual connection speed now.
 We still do use local RAIDs for compiling but those local RAIDs can’t feed the network fast enough now.
 That’s quite an impressive statement.”